-This document describes the general distribution network design principles, at all voltages from LV to 132kV, which shall be used by Electricity North West Limited (Electricity North West), operating as service provider, and any third party connector.
-It will assist network designers in discharging their responsibility for compliance with The Electricity Safety, Quality and Continuity Regulations 2002, Electricity Distribution Licence - Condition 5, The Distribution Code and appropriate safety legislation.
-Additional information and guidance are available, in Code of Practice 279, to staff and contractors employed by Electricity North West.
+This document describes the general distribution Network design principles, at all voltages from LV to 132kV, which shall be used by Electricity North West Limited (Electricity North West), operating as service provider, and any third-party connector.
+It will assist Network designers in discharging their responsibility for compliance with The Electricity Safety, Quality and Continuity Regulations 2002, Electricity Distribution Licence - Condition 5, The Distribution Code and appropriate safety legislation.
+Information and guidance are provided in Section 5 to assist staff and contractors employed by Electricity North West in the development of the electricity distribution Network.